When I first became curious about meditation 10 years ago, I thought, "Where do I start? Do I have to become a monk? What if I can't do it?"

 TAKE THE VEDIC MEDITATION COURSE

-ENJOY A LIFETIME OF GROUP MEDITATIONS + SUPPORT
+ENJOY A LIFETIME OF GROUP MEDITATIONS, SUPPORT & COMMUNITY

 Gain lifetime access to our free group meditations within our worldwide community.
 You'll also have access to retake the course as many times as you'd like and be able to check in with Hunter whenever you have questions.
 You also become eligible for advanced courses.